upstarter/automata/README.md

   - this is the most complicated node as it defines the user API and manages and controls the operations of the user-defined behavior trees in a recursive fashion.
 - `Automaton.Behavior`
-  - this is the interface (behaviour in elixir) that is implemented by all user-defined nodes
+  - this is the interface (behaviour in elixir) that is implemented by all user-defined nodes, providing the most general policy for BT-ness.
 - `Automaton.Action`
-  - this is the interface for action(execution) nodes — where the world is perceived and changed, reactively and proactively
+  - this is the interface for action(execution) nodes — where the world is changed, reactively and proactively

 ###### The Blackboard